 Demo sessions can cost anywhere between £150 – £600+.
 Whilst that is expensive don’t put too much pressure on yourself.
 They aren’t for life.
 I change mine every year.
 Once you get a studio set up and you are confident in self directing and editing you can record them yourself for free.

 3. THE VOICE COMMUNITY

-When I started doing voice work, I really kept myself to myself.
-I think the feeling was voiceover was a closed shop.
+When I started to think about how to become a voiceover, I really kept myself to myself.
+I think my feeling was that voiceover was a closed shop.
 A select group of individuals dotted around the country in their padded rooms cleaning up all the work.
 In recent years there has been a concerted effort to debunk these myths.

 Regular VO networking events and conferences take place all over the world.
 Facebook has various members groups full of valuable advice and information.
 Don’t underestimate the value of really engaging with other voiceovers.
 I often recommend other voice actors to clients and other voice actors recommend me.

 4. HOW TO BECOME A VOICEOVER AND FIND WORK